 Located on the shores of Lake Michigan, Chicago is home to many beautiful beaches with bright blue waters that stretch so far you may catch yourself wondering when you got to the ocean!

 Another option is North Avenue Beach.
 It’s easily the busiest in Chicago, but is a great place for people of all ages.
 There are plenty of volleyball courts as well as shops, concessions, and a full service restaurant.
 If you’re planning on driving be sure to get there early as parking fills up fast.

-Millennium Park is one of the city’s most popular destinations and is am amazing thing to do in Chicago in the summer time.
+Millennium Park is one of the city’s most popular destinations and is an amazing place to visit in the summer (albeit very packed).
 Since its opening in 2004, this 24.5 acre park has been host to millions of visitors from around the world, and it’s no wonder why.

-The award-winning architecture and landscape design make it a unique destination, not to mention the over 500 free events that the park holds every year!
+The award-winning architecture and landscape design make it a unique destination, not to mention the 500+ free events that the park holds every year!
 Millennium Park offers both a concessions tent as well as a full-service restaurant, Park Grill.
 It’s also home to the famous, and extremely Instagrammable, Cloud Gate Sculpture – or as most people call it, The Bean.